 We have conducted an in depth review of fees, features, and pros and cons to determine if Gemini is an exchange for the average retail investor.
 Our conclusion is that the average trader may have more power and features than he needs sitting behind the Gemini dashboard.
 We recommend users consider exchanges with the basic services compatible with their cryptocurrency trading level and needs.
-Robin Hood and eToro’s social trading platforms, for example, are among the many crypto exchanges also competing for Main Street.
+Robin Hood’s social trading platform, for example, are among the many crypto platforms also competing for Main Street.
 This detailed review takes a closer look at what the Gemini exchange has to offer and whether retail traders can get better value with another exchange.

 What is Gemini?

 Gemini is a global digital asset exchange and regulated New York trust company founded by Cameron and Tyler Winklevoss in 2015.
 Both crypto-to-crypto and fiat-to-crypto pairs are traded on the exchange.
 Since then, the exchange has introduced new crypto products to make crypto more transferable and usable.
 Gemini has launched its own stablecoin, the Gemini dollar (USDT), to link cryptocurrency to the more stable dollar.
 The first regulated stablecoin trades on 25 exchanges.
 Gemini launched the first bitcoin futures contracts and is trying to get the first cryptocurrency ETF past regulators.